History of Unix: 1970s

 The Unix operating system was first presented formally to the outside world at the 1973 Symposium on Operating Systems Principles, where Ritchie and Thompson delivered a paper.
 This led to requests for the system, but under a 1956 consent decree in settlement of an antitrust case, the Bell System (the parent organization of Bell Labs) was forbidden from entering any business other than "common carrier communications services", and was required to license any patents it had upon request.
 Unix could not, therefore, be turned into a product.
 Bell Labs instead shipped the system for the cost of media and shipping.
-Ken Thompson quietly began answering requests by shipping out tapes and disks, each accompanied by – according to legend – a note signed, "Love, Ken".
+Ken Thompson quietly began answering requests by shipping out tapes and disks.
+The only recovered Unix v4 tape as of 2025 had been sent by Thompson to the University of Utah on May 31, 1974.

 In 1973, AT&T released Version 5 Unix and licensed it to educational institutions, and licensed 1975's Version 6 to companies for the first time, starting with Yourdon, Inc. While commercial users were rare because of the cost, the latter was the most widely used version into the early 1980s.
 Anyone could purchase a license, but the terms were very restrictive; licensees only received the source code, on an as-is basis.
 The licenses also included the machine-dependent parts of the kernel, written in PDP-11 assembly language.
 Copies of the Lions' Commentary on UNIX 6th Edition, with Source Code circulated widely, which led to considerable use of Unix as an educational example.
 The first meeting of Unix users took place in New York in 1974, attracting a few dozen people; this would later grow into the USENIX organization.
 The importance of the user group stemmed from the fact that Unix was entirely unsupported by AT&T, although from about 1975 it was the standard for building operational systems within the company.

 Versions of the Unix system were determined by editions of its user manuals; for example, "Fifth Edition UNIX" and "UNIX Version 5" have both been used to designate the same version.
 The Bell Labs developers did not think in terms of "releases" of the operating system, instead using a model of continuous development, and sometimes distributing tapes with patches (without AT&T lawyers' approval).
 Development expanded, adding the concept of pipes, which led to the development of a more modular code base, and quicker development cycles.
 Version 5, and especially Version 6, led to a plethora of different Unix versions both inside and outside Bell Labs, including PWB/UNIX and the first commercial Unix, IS/1.